Frequently Asked Questions

 What is the roasting profile of your coffee?

 We primarily work with light and medium roasts , designed to be easy to drink, balanced, and versatile.
-We don't use dark roasts because they mask the sensory characteristics of the origin and diminish the flavor.
+We don't use dark roasts because they mask the sensory characteristics of the origin and diminish the flavour.

-How unique are your coffees?
+How unique is your coffee?

 What is specialty coffee?

 It is coffee of the highest quality, evaluated by certified tasters (Q-Graders) with scores above 80 points , produced with rigorous control from harvesting to roasting.
-It has a cleaner, more complex and traceable flavor.
+It has a cleaner, more complex and traceable flavour.

 What is the difference between specialty coffee and commercial coffee?